loconav-tech/blog/_posts/2020-03-16-aws-application-load-balancer-caveats.md

       kind of reaction is expected of the client.
 ```

-So, what was happening with the request ?
+So, what was happening with the request?
 1. a POST request is sent via HTTP
 2. gets redirected to HTTPS with 302, it gets treated as `303`
 3. and changes its request method sent via HTTPS to GET.

-The Solution..
+The Solution.
 returning 307 instead of 302 on the application load balancer.

-Unfortunately AWS ALB does not support the proper HTTP status code which we need to redirect POST to POST, which is `307`.
+Unfortunately, AWS ALB does not support the proper HTTP status code which we need to redirect POST to POST, which is `307`.

 Share your thoughts about this in the comments section below.